User Experience: The Beginner’s Guide

-- Areas of study categorised under the umbrella of 'user experience'
+- An introduction to the areas of study categorized under the umbrella of “user experience”

-- The role of visual perception in the viewing experience
+- How visual perception affects the viewing experience

 - Examples of good and bad design to help you avoid common mistakes

 - The importance of usability over aesthetics

 User experience, or UX, has been a buzzword since about 2005, and according to tech research firm Gartner, the focus on digital experience is no longer limited to digital-born companies anymore.
 Chances are, you’ve heard of the term, or even have it on your portfolio.
 But, like most of us, there’s also a good chance that you sometimes feel unsure of what the term “user experience” actually covers.

 [User experience] is used by people to say, ‘I’m a user experience designer, I design websites’, or ‘I design apps.’ […] and they think the experience is that simple device, the website, or the app, or who knows what.
 No!
 It’s everything—it’s the way you experience the world, it’s the way you experience your life, it’s the way you experience the service.
 Or, yeah, an app or a computer system.
 But it’s a system that’s everything.”

 — Don Norman, pioneer and inventor of the term “user experience”, in an interview with NNGroup

 As indicated by Don Norman, User Experience is an umbrella term that covers a number of different areas.
 When you work with user experience, it’s crucial to have a good understanding of what those areas are so that you know what tools are available to you.